w-m/3dgs-compression-survey/README.md

 Authors are required to adhere to the testing conventions established in the original [3DGS project](https://github.com/graphdeco-inria/gaussian-splatting).
 Specifically, this includes:

-- Using all 9 scenes from the MipNeRF360 dataset, including "flowers" and "treehill".
+- Using all 9 scenes from the MipNeRF360 dataset, including the [extra scenes](https://storage.googleapis.com/gresearch/refraw360/360_extra_scenes.zip) "flowers" and "treehill".
-- Evaluating images at full resolution up to a maximum width of 1600px.
-Larger test images should be downscaled to a width of 1600px (which is only applicable for MipNeRF360).
+- Evaluating images at full resolution up to a maximum side length of 1600px.
+Larger test images should be downscaled so that the longest dimension equals 1600px (applicable only to MipNeRF360).
 - For the 3 COLMAP datasets (Tanks and Temples, Deep Blending, MipNeRF360), use every 8th image for testing.
 Concretly, the test images are those where ```idx % 8 == 0```.
 - For the Blender dataset (SyntheticNeRF), follow the predefined train/eval split.